AutomediUK/policies/modern_slavery_policy.md

 The following is the process by which the company assesses whether or not particular activities or countries are high risk in relation to slavery or human trafficking:

 - Evaluate the policies and procedures of all suppliers procured for the development of products and services in the United Kingdom and abroad.
-- Every organisation must provide Axelisys with proof of their compliance with the UK Modern Slavery Act.
+- Every organisation must provide The Company with proof of their compliance with the UK Modern Slavery Act.
 Failure to provide such statement renders any offer void.
-- Any incident of slavery discovered by Axelisys, either directly or indirectly, through whatever such channel that applies, shall suspend the supplies until such time as a thorough investigation has been carried out.
+- Any incident of slavery discovered by The Company, either directly or indirectly, through whatever such channel that applies, shall suspend the supplies until such time as a thorough investigation has been carried out.
-- Axelisys may appoint a third-party investigator to conduct the investigation both internally and throughout the supply chain.
+- The Company may appoint a third-party investigator to conduct the investigation both internally and throughout the supply chain.

 ## High-risk activities